bleonheart/Lilia/documentation/docs/libraries/lia.classes.md

 **Purpose**

-Retrieves all players currently in a specific class.
+Gets all players currently in a specific class.

 **Parameters**